sandrayoe/mms_prototype/README.md

 # mms_prototype
-Only for prototyping
+Only for prototyping.
 Based: React (TypeScript)

 See other branches for each version